GSA/govt-urls/README.md

 * UF (used for)&mdash;indicates the nonpreferred URL.
 Nonpreferred URLs no longer resolve or redirect to another URL.
 UF is the reciprocal of USE and means "don't use" the term following it.
 * USE&mdash;indicates the preferred, resolving URL.
 "Use" the term following it.
 * RTET (related equivalent term)&mdash;indciates two URLs that both resolve to the same website.
 Neither is preferred.
-* RT (related term)&indicates an association between two related terms when it seems helpful.
+* RT (related term)&mdash;indicates an association between two related terms when it seems helpful.

 # A Tip of the Hat